Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: CIRs for Probing Complex Dynamical Systems

 Below, we employ forward and backward CIRs to quantify the temporal causal extent of the zonal wind current ($x$) on the large-scale vortices ($y$,$z$), mirroring teleconnections where regional Earth process anomalies are related via atmospheric pathways.
-A weak jet stream during blocking may be traced to past wave amplification that drives poleward heat transport, while an increasing meridional temperature gradient can precede future rapidly oscillating waves.
+Forward CIR analysis can be used to identify whether an increasing zonally-averaged meridional temperature gradient can function as a causal precursor to rapidly oscillating waves in the future, while the backward CIR can assess if an observed amplified wave component can be traced back and causally attributed to a past weak jet stream or atmospheric blocking episode driven by poleward heat transport.

-Figure \ref{fig:lorenz_84_fig}(a--c) reveals chaotic teleconnection patterns: $x$ evolves more slowly than the wave components $y$ and $z$.
-When $x$ oscillates away from zero, it induces regular wave oscillations ($t\in[15,17.5]$, $t\in[30,50]$, $t\in[110,125]$), whereas near-zero $x$ values (atmospheric blocking) cause protracted wave oscillations ($t\approx50$, $t\in[95,100]$, $t\in[102.5,110]$).
+Figure~\ref{fig:lorenz_84_fig}(a--c) reveals chaotic teleconnection patterns: $x$ evolves more slowly than the wave components $y$ and $z$.
+When $x$ oscillates away from zero, it induces regular wave oscillations ($t\in[15,17.5]$, $t\in[30,50]$, $t\in[110,125]$), whereas near-zero $x$ values (atmospheric blocking) cause protracted wave oscillations ($t\in[7.5,10]$, $t\in[25,30]$, $t\approx50$, $t\in[95,100]$, $t\in[102.5,110]$).
 During blocking, phase-shifted $y$ and $z$ reach opposite peaks before decaying irregularly due to energy conservation, consistent with poleward heat transport weakening the jet through the vortical term ${-y^2-z^2}$.
 Wave growth is in time suppressed as weak $x$ enforces linear stability in \eqref{eq:lorenz84model2}--\eqref{eq:lorenz84model3}, eventually leading to zonal flow resurgence.

-Analysis of the conditional relationships $x\rightarrow y|z$ (Panels (d--e)) and $x\rightarrow z|y$ (Panels (f--g)) shows $x$ predominantly drives $y$ and $z$ during stable oscillations away from zero, particularly when approaching and then exceeding their antidamping threshold of $x=1$ ($t=45$, $t\in[60,70]$, $t=80$, $t=115$, $t=125$).
-The induced rapid $y$ and $z$ oscillations show significant ACI but short CIRs, indicating $x$ initiates but doesn't maintain instabilities due to energy conservation.
-The strongest ACI values occur around $t=80$, where transitional phases between damped and rapid oscillations confirm the model's core mechanism: Zonal jet damping by significant vortical amplitudes versus wave instability from increasing meridional temperature gradients.
+Analysis of the conditional relationships $x\rightarrow y|z$ (Panels (d--e)) and $x\rightarrow z|y$ (Panels (f--g)) shows $x$ predominantly drives $y$ and $z$ during stable oscillations away from zero, particularly when approaching and then exceeding their antidamping threshold of $x=1$ ($t=45$, $t\in[60,70]$, $t=80$, $t=115$, $t=125$), while the ACI metrics, as expected, drop to near zero during the aforementioned blocking events due to $y$- and $z$-causality dominating the dynamics.
+The former regime induces rapid $y$ and $z$ oscillations that show significant ACI but short CIRs, indicating $x$ initiates but doesn't maintain instabilities due to energy conservation.
+The strongest ACI local maxima occur around $t=67.5$, $t=80$, $t=124$, where transitional phases between damped and rapid oscillations confirm the model's core mechanism: Zonal jet damping by significant vortical amplitudes versus wave instability from increasing meridional temperature gradients.